-Camshaft Duration Lift and Overlap
+Camshaft Duration, Lift, and Overlap

 Duration: Duration refers to time; how long the valve stays open in relation to crankshaft rotation.
-It's actually measured in degrees of crankshaft rotation.
-If this measurement is out of specifications the valve will be opened or closed at the wrong time in relation to piston stroke.
+It's measured in degrees of crankshaft rotation.
+If this measurement is out of specifications, the valve will be opened or closed at the wrong time in relation to piston stroke.
 This will definitely result in a loss of engine performance.

 Lift: This measurement refers to how far the camshaft's lobe opens the valve into the cylinder.
 If the valve doesn't open far enough into the cylinder, there will be a restriction in the air/fuel charge.
 This too will result in poor engine performance.
 This measurement can be measured with a micrometer.
 Measure from the nose to the heel of the cam lobe, and then deduct the base circle.
 This results in an accurate measurement of cam lobe lift.